 What should I name it?

 Great question.
 I wrote an entire post to help you.
-Let’s get our creative wheels turning—you can read more here: How to Choose an Intranet Name
+Let’s get our creative wheels turning—you can read more here: How to Choose an Intranet Name.

-3. Broadcast company and individual accomplishments.
+3. Broadcast company and individual accomplishments on your employee intranet.

-Your intranet is the perfect platform for broadcasting your company’s successes.
+Your employee intranet is the perfect platform for broadcasting your company’s successes.
 Did someone win an award?
 Did someone get a promotion?
 Posting these stories is a great way to motivate employees and make each day worthwhile.
 It also encourages people to reach out to their colleagues to congratulate each other.

-In Communifire, admins and peers can show recognition by awarding badges, or shout-outs, for outstanding achievements.
+In Axero, admins and peers can show recognition by awarding badges, or shout-outs, for outstanding achievements.
 There is also a point system feature, where employees accumulate points for notable contributions.
 This builds positive employee morale, acknowledges members for their accomplishments, and cultivates growth within your company.

 The intranet homepage is usually the first page employees see.
-Use this as an opportunity to inspire and motivate members by creating a beautiful intranet design.
+Use this as an opportunity to inspire and motivate members by creating a beautiful intranet template.
 With drag-and-drop page building features, you can customize your homepage to fit your brand without any HTML experience.
 Control the layout of your page so important content and features are exactly where you want them to be—such as your company calendar, daily announcements, third-party tools, a “quick links” section, etc.

 5. Experiment with your company intranet.

 For instance, if you’re a CEO and you don’t have time for your monthly blog post, try a ghostwriting feature to see how you stay connected with staff—even if you’ve never used this tool before.
-If you want to encourage more peer-to-peer recognition, start integrating your intranet recognition programs.
+If you want to encourage more peer-to-peer recognition, start integrating your employee intranet recognition programs.
 Maybe it’s as simple as turning on “likes” and comments to see if your employees use it.
 Once you find something that sticks, the rest will fall into place on its own.
 Keep experimenting.

 6. Develop a content creation schedule on your company intranet.